-Children: their training for life is important for several reasons.
-These reasons include, developing in them good and regular habits of behaviour that contribute to their personal wellness and circumstances.
-These habits of behaviour are morally just toward others and themselves; and also help them to become socially graceful.
+Training children for living is important for several reasons.
+These reasons include, to develop in them good and regular habits of behaviour that: contribute to their personal wellness and circumstances, are socially graceful, and are morally just toward others and themselves.

-Training our little ones draws on several areas of knowledge and practice.
-It is concerned with correctly influencing and shaping the thinking and action of young innocent persons.
+Training children draws on several areas of knowledge and practice and is concerned with correctly influencing and shaping the thinking and action of young innocent persons.

-Occasionally, adults must act to prevent undesirable thought and action from becoming rooted in the minds and behaviour of children.
+Occasionally action has to be taken to prevent undesirable thought and action from becoming firmly rooted in the minds, behaviour and character of some children.

-Early childhood training and development of good regular habits of behaviour contribute to the building of character.
-Such character affects how we relate to ourselves, and to others as individuals and members of social groups.
-It also affects how we relate to institutions of the sovereign state in which we live, and to God.
+Early childhood training and development of good regular habits of behaviour contribute to the building of character and affect how we relate to ourselves, to others as individuals and members of social groups, to institutions of the sovereign state in which we live, and to God.

-Parents, guardians and others who are responsible for nurturing children will determine whether they participate in the training of them.
-They will determine also, what methods of instruction and action they use in their attempt to successfully train them.
-Parents who refuse to train their offspring, choose to train them in the wrong way and toward the wrong outcome.
+Parents, guardians and others who are responsible for nurturing children will determine whether or not they participate in the training of those children.
+They will determine also, if they decide to train those children, what methods of instruction and action they use in their attempt to successfully train those children.
+It is understood that parental refusal to train children is parental choosing to train them in the wrong way and toward the wrong outcome by default.

 By Edward Fagan